Example: [Collected via e-mail, January 2013]

 - A woman who was engaging in a scheme to defraud multiple lienholders and government programs would openly admit to that scheme and describe it in detail to a stranger.

-Section 8 assistance offered under the Housing Choice Voucher Program (which provides payment of rental housing assistance to private landlords on behalf of low-income renters) is income- and asset-based.
-Someone who not only owned her own residential property but was also functioning as a Section 8 landlord could not possibly qualify for Section 8 housing assistance.
-Moreover, in many areas the waiting list for renters seeking to obtain Section 8 funds is years-long.
+- Section 8 assistance offered under the Housing Choice Voucher Program (which provides payment of rental housing assistance to private landlords on behalf of low-income renters) is income- and asset-based.
+Someone who not only owned her own residential property but was also functioning as a

 Last updated: 7 February 2013